 As a network admin in an Active Directory environment, I can't speak firsthand about how ZenWorks Mobile Management might enhance a Novell-centric network.
 At the same time, members of my organization are also trying to wrap our heads around how to take on BYOD in a complex environment--having one more player in the space (and a big-name one, at that) helps those shopping by bringing more competition and corporate maturity to a niche that will continue to grow in importance.

-Welcome aboard, Novell, and good luck.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+Welcome aboard, Novell, and good luck.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio